Foluke Gunderson

-Foluke Atinuke Gunderson (née Akinradewo; born October 5, 1987) is an indoor volleyball player who plays as a middle blocker for Japanese club Hisamitsu Springs.
+Foluke Atinuke Gunderson (née Akinradewo; born October 5, 1987) is a former indoor volleyball player who played as a middle blocker for Japanese club Hisamitsu Springs.
 Born in Canada, she represents the United States internationally.
 Gunderson won gold with the national team at the 2010 FIVB World Grand Prix, 2014 World Championship, the Rimini Volleyball Nations League, and the 2020 Tokyo Summer Olympics, silver at the 2012 London Summer Olympics, and bronze at the 2016 Rio Olympic Games.
 Her 2020 Olympics win allowed her to complete the trifecta of winning an Olympic bronze, silver, and gold medal.

 High school and personal life

 Gunderson was born in London, Ontario, to Ayoola and Comfort Akinradewo.
 Her siblings are Folu and Foluso Akinradewo.
 She holds a tri-citizenship with Canada, Nigeria, and the United States, and used to audition for commercials when she was little.

 Gunderson attended St. Thomas Aquinas High School in Fort Lauderdale, Florida, where she was a three-year letter winner in volleyball and was also on the basketball and track & field teams.
 She was an All-American selection in 2003 and 2004 and an all-state selection in 2002, 2003 and 2004.
 She was named the Florida Dairy Farmers Volleyball Player of the Year in 2005.
 In addition to volleyball, she was an all-state selection in basketball and was a four-time Florida State Champion in track.
 She made her US international debut before the start of her freshman year at Stanford.
 She helped the US win the 2004 NORCECA Continental Women's Junior Championship, and then was the starting middle blocker on the U.S. Women's Junior National Team at the 2005 FIVB World Championships.